worktrial-rohit-mehta/tpm/README.md

 ## Calibration Hygiene

-The README does not freeze benchmark numbers, because they should be regenerated from the current harness state rather than copied forward by hand.
+The README does not treat copied numbers as the source of truth.
+Reviewers should regenerate the current outputs from the checked-in accepted assets.

 Use these commands as the source of truth: